Terms and conditions

 The Company are not liable for any loss of profit, loss of business, business interruption or business opportunity under any circumstances.

 Included as part of our fixed pricing is provision to access any external parts of a property where work is to be carried out providing it can be reached using a set of extension ladders (7m length) and a roof ladder (7m length).
 If access is required to the property exterior which is awkward to access safely using this regular equipment, then scaffolding or other access platforms/equipment may be required.
 The customer accepts that the Company cannot jeopardise the safety of engineers attending, and suitable access equipment may be required for which the customer will pay directly for or will reimburse the Company.
 The Company will discuss the cost of any access equipment required prior to starting installation work.
 The Customer may cancel and receive a full refund if they do not wish to pay for any access equipment that may be required.

 Finance and Payments

 If paying by credit or debit card, the payment of cleared funds from the customer to the Company is required prior to delivery and/or installation of goods.
 Payment is only deemed to have been received once the funds are showing in the Company's bank account as cleared funds.
 If the customer instigates an attempt to clawback payments (for example requesting a credit card chargeback) then the Company can pass on any costs and/or losses associated with dealing with and defending such action.

-All invoices issued by the Company to the customer are issued after payment has been made and goods have been installed.
+All final invoices issued by the Company to the customer are issued after payment has been made and goods have been installed.
 Whilst any money is outstanding, the Company is entitled to delay or defer any or all work without any penalty due from the Company to the customer whatsoever.